learn-co-curriculum/js-async-fetch-readme/README.md

 The AJAX technique opens up a lot of uses!

 * It allows us to pull in dynamic content.
 The same "framing" HTML page remains on screen for a cooking website.
-The recipe on display updates without page load.
+The recipe on display updates _without_ page load.
 This approach was pioneered by GMail whose nav area is swapped for mail content swiftly &mdash; thanks to AJAX.
 * It allows us to get data from multiple sources.
 We could make a website that displays the current weather forecast and the current price of bitcoin side by side!
 This approach is used by most sites to render ads.
-Your content loads while JavaScript gets the ad to show and injects it into your page.
+Your content loads while JavaScript gets the ad to show and injects it into your page (sometimes AJAX can be used in a way that we don't _entirely_ like).

 ## Conclusion